Introduction

 Students explore new technologies and problem-solving techniques, fostering growth.

-The competition is hosted physically in the university labs.
-The competition is a team event with each team consisting of 2 members.
-The competition will consist of 8 coding challenges of varying difficulty levels.
-Participants will solve these challenges within a 2 hour 30 minutes time frame using the E-Box Virtual Code Lab platform.
+A team event with each team consisting of 2 members.
+The competition consists of 8 coding challenges of varying difficulty levels solved within 2 hours 30 minutes using the E-Box Virtual Code Lab platform.

 University Level

-1 Participants compete to choose the top 5 teams to represent the university at the national level.
+Participants compete to choose the top 5 teams to represent the university at the national level.

 National Level